What to Do About Water Damage

-- If available, use a wet/dry vacuum and/or clean dry towels to extract as much water as possible.1,2.
+- If available, use a wet/dry vacuum and/or clean, dry towels to exact as much water as possible.
+1,2.

-2. If the water damage is major, a restoration service may be required to extract water from carpet and inside walls to prevent further damage to your property.
-This is recommended for all water damage; however, policy coverage will vary by policy and deductibles must be met.
+- If the water damage is major, a restoration service may be required to extract water from the carpet and inside walls to prevent further damage to your property.
+This is recommended for all water damage.
+However, policy coverage will vary by policy, and deductibles must be met.

 - For safety, do not enter the affected area until after decontamination.

 - Do not attempt any cleaning for health and safety reasons.

 - If you absolutely must handle contaminated materials, wear rubber gloves.

 - If possible, leave the premises until after cleanup and decontamination.

 - Mold grows when there is exposure to moisture and/or water.
 Stop the source of water intrusion, if possible.

 - Call a restoration company immediately to have the growth evaluated.